focusdone/poker/README.md

   intro_line2: "" ## eg: "This is my blog,believe it or not."
   weibo:      ## e.g. 436062867 for http://weibo.com/436062867
   twitter:    ## e.g. yangjiansky for https://twitter.com/yangjiansky
-  github:     ## e.g. A-limon for https://github.com/A-limon
+  github:     ## e.g. focusdone for https://github.com/focusdone
   facebook:   ## e.g. yangjian for https://favebook.com/yangjian
   tsina:      ## e.g. 1664838973  Your weibo ID,It will be used in share button.